After shooting, partisanship gets a pause at Congressional baseball game

 In the past, the game was canceled due to The Great Depression, World War II, and a House speaker’s presumption that baseball is just too rough.
 However, members said the shooting served as the best motivator for both parties to come together and play ball.

-"It would've been awful to have what happened yesterday, which was bad enough, and not to be able to get together with your colleagues and do this," Sen. Jeff Flake, R-Ariz., said.
+"It would've been awful to have what happened yesterday, which was bad enough, and not to be able to get together with your colleagues and do this," Sen. Jeff Flake, R-Arizona., said.

 By Thursday evening’s first pitch, organizers had sold close to 25,000 tickets and sponsorship doubled overnight, according to the game’s organizer Meredith Raimondi.